epfl-ada/ada-2023-project-welovepandas/README.md

 **Regular Check-ins and Updates:**</br>
 Plan meetings once/twice a week, when everyone reports on what they have done so far, challenges faced during task completion, and whether they are still on track to complete their tasks.

+## Questions for TAs
+As shown in the preliminary results in `p2_notebook.ipynb`, we notice that the BeerAdvocate dataset contains very few ratings by European users.
+Moreover, we are always plotting the plots for BeerAdvocate and RateBeer side-by-side, which is not convenient.
+One solution to this would be to merge the two datasets, but the ratings are not always on the same scale and the American users from RateBeer would be mixed with a high number of BeerAdvocate users, and this would not be the case for European users.
+For all these reasons, it seems to us that RateBeer is much more adapted to answer our reseach question.
+The question is then: are we allowed to only use the RateBeer dataset in our case?